-Let your doctor know if you’re pregnant, concerned you may be pregnant, or breast-feeding.
-MRIs performed with radioactive contrast dye are not considered safe for pregnant women.
-Breast-feeding mothers should stop breastfeeding for about two days after the test.
+Let them know if you’re pregnant, concerned you may be pregnant, or breastfeeding.
+MRIs performed with radioactive contrast dye aren’t considered safe for pregnant women.
+Breastfeeding mothers should stop breastfeeding for about two days after the test.

 The MRI machine is a tight, enclosed space.
 If you’re claustrophobic or scared of small spaces, be sure to talk with your doctor about your options.
 They may give you a sedative to help relax.
-In extreme cases, your doctor may opt for an “open” MRI where the machine is not as close to your body.
+If your claustrophobia is severe, your doctor may opt for an “open” MRI.
+This type of MRI uses a machine that doesn’t enclose your body.

 An MRI machine looks like a giant wheel.
 The center is open so a flat table can slide in and out of the machine.
 The rounded, wheel-like part sends out the magnetic and radio waves used to produce images of your body.